Create index in MongoDB

 print(res)

-Here, we use the pymongo library for using MongoDB in python. and also use the MongoClient class of the pymongo library for making the connection.
-After that define database and collection. the create_index() function is used for creating an index in python.
+Here, we use the pymongo library to use MongoDB in Python.
+Additionally, use the MongoClient class from the pymongo library to establish the connection.
+After that, define the database and collection.
+The create_index() function is used for creating an index in Python.

 See the execution of the above code: